Ontario Science Centre: Science Arcade

 The Science Arcade is amongst the oldest exhibits at the science centre, having been a permanent fixture in the building since its opening in 1969.
 The Science Arcade houses a number of "arcade-styled" games.

 Space Hall and the Planetarium

 The Space Hall was refurbished in the late 2000s and features meteorites from Mars and one of the few Moon rocks on public display in Canada.
 The Ontario Science Centre also holds Toronto's only operating public planetarium, since McLaughlin Planetarium was closed in 1995.

 Weston Family Innovation Centre

-The Weston Family Innovation Centre is an exhibit designed to encourage experimentation, and features exhibits that allow visitors to prototype a new type of shoe, and test their aviation abilities.
+The Weston Family Innovation Centre is an exhibit designed to encourage experimentation, and features exhibits that allow visitors to prototype a new type of shoe, and to test their aviation abilities.
 The Weston Family Innovation Centre houses Pipe Dreams by Bruce Shapiro, a bubble art installation.